Chokokat/Chokokat/README.md

 - 👋 Hi, I’m @Chokokat
 - 👀 I’m interested in games, anime.
-- 🌱 I’m currently learning "C++".
+- 🌱 I’m currently learning whatever I'm about to use.
-- 💞️ I’m not looking to collaborate.
-(Still learning)
-- ⚡ Fun fact: I am very open and friendly!!